censys/censys-cloud-connector/README.md

 Once installed, Poetry will make a virtualenv using the correct version of Python automatically.

+### Azure Roles
+Ensure the account's Access control (IAM) role is set to `Contributor`.
+If you encounter the following error, please ensure the user has correct Assigned Roles to perform the action:
+> `The client 'user@example.com' with object id 'uuid' does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/uuid' or the scope is invalid.
+If access was recently granted, please refresh your credentials.`

 ## Developer Documentation

 See [CONTRIBUTING.md](./CONTRIBUTING.md) to change or test the code or for